cdaller/sql_server_copy_tables/README.md

   --dry-run             Do not modify target database, just print what would happen. (default: False) --compare-table, --no-compare-table
                         If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows. (default: False)
+  --compare-view, --no-compare-view
+                        If set, do not copy any data, but compare the source and the target view(s) and print if there are any differences in columns. (default: False)
   -t TABLES [TABLES ...], --table TABLES [TABLES ...]
                         Specify the tables you want to copy.
 Either repeat "-t <name> -t <name2>" or by "-t <name> <name2>" --all-tables          Copy all tables in the schema from the source db to the target db. (default: False) --table-filter TABLE_FILTER
                         Filter table names using this regular expression (regexp must match table names).
 Use with "--all-tables" or one of the "list-tables" arguments. (default: None)
   --page-size PAGE_SIZE
                         Page size of rows that are copied in one step.
-Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000) --page-start PAGE_START
+Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000)
+  --page-start PAGE_START
                         Page to start with.
 Please note that the first page number ist 1 to match the output during copying of the data.
 The output of a page number indicates the page is read.
-The
-                        "w" after the page number shows that the pages was successfully written.
-Please also note that this settings does not make much sense if you copy more than one table!
+The "w" after the page number shows that the pages was successfully written.
+Please also note that this settings does not make much sense if you copy more than one table! (default: 1)
-                        (default: 1)
   --where WHERE_CLAUSE  If set, this where clause is added to all queries executed on the source data source.
-If you only want to add some rows, use in combination with the params "--no-create-
+If you only want to add some rows, use in combination with the params "--no-create-table --no-drop-indices --no-copy-indices".
+                        (default: None)
-                        table --no-drop-indices --no-copy-indices". (default: None) --delete-where, --no-delete-where
+  --delete-where, --no-delete-where
                         Delete all rows in the target table using the given where clause if a where clause is set with the "--where" parameter. (default: False)
   --join JOINS [JOINS ...]
                         Add one or more joins to the selection of data (probably only useful in combination with the --where clause).
 The original table name is "source_table" to use in the joins.
 Either use the parameter multiple times or separate the joins with spaces.". (default: None) --copy-view, --no-copy-view
                         Copy the views.
 By default all views are copied if not limited by "--view <name>" "--view-filter <regepx>"! (default: False)
   --view VIEWS [VIEWS ...]